OVERTON BLACK ARROWS

 Never shoot a wooden arrow with a compound bow, it could cause the arrow to break on release and cause serious injury.

-Don’t be tempted with all carbon arrows - some venues and competitions won’t let you shoot them, as they are hard to find with a metal detector.
+Check before buying all carbon arrows - some venues and competitions won’t let you shoot them, as they are hard to find with a metal detector, although Overton Black Arrows do allow all carbon arrows at Laverstoke, The Warren and Testbourne.

 When choosing arrows it is important to select arrows of the correct spine (stiffness) for the style, draw weight and draw length you're shooting.
-A reputable shop will be able to advise you in more detail, but to get an idea of the ‘correct spine’ arrows you need, you can often refer to manufacturer spine charts or arrow selector charts.
-These allow you to look up, based on your bows draw weight and your draw length, the best arrow spine for you.
+A reputable shop will be able to advise you in more detail, but to get an idea of the ‘correct spine’ arrows you need, you can often refer to manufacturer spine charts or arrow selection charts.
+These allow you to look up what spine should work for you, based on your bows draw weight and your draw length.
+Talk to a coach, or experienced archer, at the club for help, advice and information about arrow spine and how to measure your bows draw weight, and your draw length, both of which the coaches at Overton Black Arrows can help you with.

 Lots of archery shops will supply arrows in sets of 8 or 12.
 A set of 8 is plenty for your first set.
 This allows you to be able to shoot 6 arrow ends and have a couple of spares in case you lose or damage an arrow.

-One important thing to remember when getting your first set of arrows is that they should be 2” longer than your draw length.
-This ensures you don’t over draw the arrow past the arrow rest/launcher which can cause issues or even serious injury.
+One important thing to remember when getting your first set of arrows is that they should be a good 1" if not 2" longer than your draw length.
+This ensures you don’t over draw the arrow past the arrow rest/launcher which can cause you or someone else a serious injury.
+We can always help/show you how to cut down your arrows if they really are too long, but making arrows longer means buying a new set!

 Other

-• Pocket notebook (to record your bow setup, sight marks, shopping lists)
+Pocket notebook (to record your bow setup, sight marks, shopping lists) - although there is an App for all of that nowadays!

-• Some new clothes - for outdoor shooting, you'll need base layers, and close fitting outer clothing to avoid catching the bow or string when shooting
+Some new clothes - for outdoor shooting, you'll need close fitting base layers, and for indoor and outdoor shooting you'll want close fitting clothing to avoid catching the bow or string when shooting, footwear should not be open toed and if you like Field & or 3D then hiking boot/shoe type footwear is likely to be better than trainers